garrandall/popular-music-data/tracks/every-day-of-my-life-bobby-vinton.md

   ranking_list: Billboard Hot 100
   start_date: '1972-05-13'
 ---
-Every Day Of My Life
-Bobby Vinton
-Written by Jimmie Crane and Al Jacobs

-Peaked at # 24 in 1972
-Originally charted as "Ev'ry Day Of My Life" at # 37 by the Mcguire Sisters in 1956

-Ev'ry day of my life I'll be in love with you
+Every day of my life I'll be in love with you
-Ev'ry day of my life I promise I'll be true
+Every day of my life I promise I'll be true
 I'll never make you cry and, as the years go by
 I'll always try to do what pleases you

-Ev'ry day of my life I'll need you close to me
+Every day of my life I'll need you close to me
-And if I have my way that's where you'll always be I'll prove how much I love you over and over again Ev'ry moment I live, ev'ry day of my life
+And if I have my way that's where you'll always be I'll prove how much I love you over and over again Every moment I live, every day of my life

-(Ev'ry day of my life)
+(Every day of my life)
 I'll need you close to me
 (And if I have my way)
 That's where you'll always be
-Oh, I'll prove how much I love you over and over again Ev'ry moment I live, ev'ry day of my life
+Oh, I'll prove how much I love you over and over again Every moment I live, every day of my life